What about: trends & challenges

 Learning to deal with global megatrends

 A few important statements in advance: No one can predict the future.
-Nor can we predict the development (and history) of trends and challenges, or their complexity and contradictory nature as social phenomena.
+Nor can we predict the development of trends and challenges, or their complexity and contradictory nature as social phenomena.
 What is possible, however, is individual preparation for developments that are already taking effect in the present and may become the norm in the future.
 And: those who actively deal with the available data today and recognise where certain trends are heading can better prepare themselves for different developments.
-As a communications and change consultancy, Culture Shifts constantly explores current trends and challenges, In doing so, we take into account the underlying complexity of the issues.
+As a communications and change consultancy, Culture Shifts constantly explores current trends and challenges, generates understandings in different sectors and communicates them to clients.
+In doing so, we take into account the underlying complexity of the issues.

 In this article, we give a brief overview of selected megatrends and their countermovements that are changing our world and how we live and work in it.
 In addition, we provide – based on our current expertise – initial instructions for action for individual scenarios.

 Our world is growing ever closer together economically – at the same time, political tensions are increasing.
 Sometimes there are considerable differences in the way people look at the world.
 The advanced globalisation, which is currently declining slightly due to international conflicts, harbours both opportunities and risks.
 One thing is clear: globalisation often turns regional problems into geopolitical challenges.